LAmollo/ToDo_App/README.md

 Open in Browser:
 Once the development server is running, open your web browser and navigate to http://localhost:3000 to access the Todo App.

-Contributing
+Contributions:
-Contributions are welcome!
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.
 Please make sure to follow the existing code style and conventions.